ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

      {T_{SEG1} + T_{SEG2} = Multiplier - 1 = 79}

 RAMN uses TSEG1 = 60 and TSEG2 = 19.
 The sample point is therefore located at 76% (60 + 1 divided by 80).
-However, it could use other pairs, e.g., TSEG1 = 69 and TSEG = 10, and it would still have the exact same baudrate.
+However, it could use other pairs, e.g., TSEG1 = 69 and TSEG2 = 10, and it would still have the exact same baudrate.

 For the SJW value, start with the lowest value and increase it if you encounter CAN errors.